Criticism of Belgian defense armaments investments

 Belgian contribution as a NATO member in the past

-Firstly, in the past, Belgium mainly invested in an army that could participate in foreign military operations within a NATO context.
+Firstly, Belgium has primarily invested in the past in an army that could participate in foreign military operations within NATO context.

-During the Cold War, Belgium had compulsory military service, and military expenditure was 3% of GDP, just like in other European countries at that time.
+During the Cold War, Belgium had compulsory military service, and military spending was 3% of GDP, just like in other European countries at that time.

-However, just like in other European countries, investments in the Belgian army were reduced, reaching even below 1% of GDP by 2014.
+However, just like in other European countries, investments in the Belgian army were reduced until in 2014 even below 1% of GDP.
 Belgium sold its Leopard tanks and its heavy 155mm artillery, which meant it no longer had a fully-fledged land army.

 The war in Ukraine has changed the military thinking of the Belgian Army and NATO.
-A general rearmament of European countries has been initiated.
-Investments in defense are set to reach 2% of GDP in this legislature, with a NATO request for up to 5% of GDP.
+A general rearmament of European countries has been launched.
+Investments in defense are set to reach 2% of GDP in this legislative period, and NATO has requested up to 5% of GDP.

 Protecting Belgian territory.

-With the development of hypersonic missiles, Russia can hit any city in Europe.
-The protection of Belgian territory and its population has therefore become more extensive.
+The development of hypersonic missiles means Russia can hit any city in Europe.
+The protection of Belgian territory and its population has therefore expanded.
 In addition to the Belgian navy, which must protect Belgian seaports with new modern frigates and mine countermeasures vessels, there is now also an important task for Belgian air defense, which, with modern NASAMS anti-aircraft missiles, must protect important locations such as NATO headquarters, the port of Antwerp, and military bases against drone and missile attacks.

 New Belgian armament.

 Regarding the weapon systems Belgium purchases for its NATO contribution, the Belgian Army has little say.
-A think tank of NATO experts evaluates which weapon systems NATO lacks and then asks the NATO country to invest in them.
+A think tank of NATO experts evaluates which weapon systems NATO is short of and then asks the NATO country to invest in them.

 New F35 fighter jets

-The expensive F35 fighter jets form the backbone of NATO's air forces, and European countries such as the Netherlands, United Kingdom, Italy, Norway, Denmark, Poland, and Finland already form a European fleet of modern fighter jets.
-Although Belgium is small within NATO, it can add 34 + 11 additional state-of-the-art F35 fighter jets to NATO's air defense.
-This is a contribution that is respected within NATO due to its high-tech nature.
+The extremely expensive F35 fighter jets form the backbone of NATO's air forces, and European countries such as the Netherlands, the United Kingdom, Italy, Norway, Denmark, Poland, and Finland already form a European fleet of modern fighter jets.
+Although Belgium is small within NATO, it can add 34 + 11 additional hypermodern F35 fighter jets to NATO's air defense.
+This is a highly respected contribution within NATO due to its high-tech nature.

-Throughout NATO, clusters of countries are collaborating on the purchase of military equipment.
-Similarly, the Belgian navy cooperates with the Dutch navy, making joint purchases.
-For example, Belgium has ordered 3 new frigates and 6 new mine countermeasures vessels in cooperation with the Netherlands.
+Clusters of countries are emerging within NATO that cooperate on the purchase of military equipment.
+The Belgian navy also works together with the Dutch navy, and joint purchases are made.
+For example, Belgium has ordered 3 new frigates and 6 new minehunters in cooperation with the Netherlands.

 New Griffon and Jaguar armored vehicles

-Belgium has acquired new French Griffon and Jaguar armored vehicles.
+Belgium has purchased new French Griffon and Jaguar armored vehicles.
 These expensive wheeled armored vehicles are part of the latest SCORPION program, which features modern software integration and an advanced network for battlefield information.
-With this, the Belgian army, together with the French army, is ahead of other European countries in terms of light armored vehicles.
-France has three brigades that utilize the latest battlefield information network, and Belgium will be able to add an additional brigade of modern light armored vehicles to its NATO commitment.
+With these, the Belgian army, together with the French army, is steps ahead of other European countries with their light armored vehicles.
+France has three brigades using the latest battlefield information network, and Belgium, for its NATO commitment, will be able to add an additional brigade of modern light armored vehicles to it.

 New 155mm cannons